If your other half 'forgets' to book a hot date or buy flowers, at least these fun Valentine's Day facts will make you smile...

 1. Stats, stats and more stats: Valentine’s Day is a day of whooping stats!

-- One billion cards are exchanged on 14 February: Save the polar bears though, people.
-Recycle those words of love!
+- Apparently, one billion cards are exchanged worldwide on 14 February.
+Save the polar bears though, people: recycle those words of love!

-- It’s all about the roses: approximately 198 million of them are purchased for Valentine’s Day each year.
+- It’s all about the roses: approximately 240 million of them are cultivated globally for Valentine’s Day each year.

 2. If you are a teacher, a mother or a pet then you have a really good chance of receiving a card this year.
 Teachers bag the most cards of all, followed by kids (awwww), mothers, wives, sweethearts and pets.
 Sorry, husbands!

 3. Richard Cadbury was sitting on a goldmine when he produced the first box of heart-shaped choccies especially for Valentine’s Day back in 1840.
-Fast-forward to 2018 and approximately 35 million boxes of chocolates are sold across the world on a day that should perhaps be re-named Diet Abandonment Day.
+Fast forward to today and roughly 36 million boxes of chocolates are sold across the world on a day that should perhaps be re-named Diet Abandonment Day.